 The purpose of the American politics minor is to study the basic principles and institutions of the American political order and their implications for current political practice.
 The strengths and limitations of American constitutionalism are emphasized throughout and contemporary political and policy questions facing the country are examined.

 The international relations immersion combines the study of the complexities and shifting trends of international politics with the study of the global system.
 Particular emphasis is placed on the interactions and interconnectedness of nation-states at the international level and other participants in international affairs, such as international organizations, non-governmental organizations, sub-national entities, and individual citizens.
 Global issues studied include democratization, international and regional conflicts, terrorism, international trade and economic integration, economic development, international law and organizations, and human rights.
-This immersion is closed to students majoring in political science.

 The international relations minor helps students to make sense of the world through exploring ideas that have shaped it.
 Students explore the thoughts of various thinkers and approaches to international relations and use these perspectives to understand key themes in world politics.
 Important topics include democratization, globalization, terrorism, war and peace, human rights, and international law.
 Students reflect upon the interplay between domestic and international politics and how changes in the world order affect the internal politics of various countries.